EsAm1973/Mazraaty/README.md

 - **Common Diseases:** Learn about common plant diseases and how to prevent or treat them.
 - **User Profile:** Manage your account, crop your profile image, change your password, and delete your account if needed.
 Password change and recovery options are available for your security and convenience.
 - **Subscription & Payments:** Access premium features and purchase points via Paypal or MyFatoorah payment gateways.
-- **Onboarding & Splash:** Smooth onboarding experience for new users.

 ## 🗂️ Project Structure